Detention at a police station

 You may be interviewed by the police at the police station.
 Your lawyer can be there if you wish and you may take regular breaks.
 If you have asked for legal advice, the police cannot question you until you have received it (apart from in some very serious cases).

-Before the interview starts the detainee should be cautioned and it must be pointed out that they do not have to say anything but that it may harm their defence if they do not mention something which they later rely on in court.
+Before the interview starts you should be cautioned and it must be pointed out that you do not have to say anything but it may harm you defence if you do not mention something when questioned which you later rely on in court.

-The police will explain to you that speaking to them is entirely voluntary and if you do not wish to say anything at all then you may exercise this right.
-If you do decide to talk to the police, everything you say will be played to the court if you choose to plead not guilty to the charge and it goes to a trial.
+The police will explain that speaking to them is voluntary and if you do not wish to say anything then you may exercise this right.
+If you do decide to talk to the police, everything you say may be recorded and played to the court if you plead not guilty to the charge and it goes to a trial.

 Usually two police officers will be present for the interview; they will both ask you questions and write notes.